Now In Stock: HiveAlive Fondant is valuable all year round, including while temperatures are too low to feed syrup.

-For now, let’s assume you are interested in beekeeping at a deep level and the idea of obtaining honey is nice, but not particularly high on your list of priorities.
-Your choices of hive are the Langstroth.
-Warre and Top Bar, which are the more popular types of beehive in use today.
+For now, let's assume you are interested in beekeeping at a deep level and the idea of obtaining honey is nice, but not particularly high on your list of priorities.
+Your choices of hive are the Langstroth, Warre and Top Bar, which are the more popular types of beehives in use today.

 This is an important decision and should be based on a number of factors, including:

-There are other reasons to choose any of these hives but decide early on your choice of beehive and stick with it till you have more experience with beekeeping.
+There are other reasons to choose any of these hives but decide early on your choice of beehive and stick with it until you have more experience with beekeeping.

 If the answer is "one", then we'd like to propose you think again.